ColorCookie-dev/horcrux/README.md

 	python manage.py runserver
 	```

-  * Then go to localhost:8000/ url in the browser
+  * Now the server should be running visit the site from a browser
   * Don't forget to append the name of the website in the horcrux/settings.py file in the variable ALLOWED\_HOSTS

 ### Some Important files which should not be removed